đ Help Centre

 Your Dashboard Explained

-- Adopters: Update details, set preferences, and track applications.
+- Adopters: update details, set preferences, and track applications.

-- Shelters: Manage multiple listings and your shelter profile.
+- Shelters: manage multiple listings and your shelter profile.

-Profile status indicators show whether youâre ready for public view.
-Adopters must complete required fields; rehomers must submit listings for review.
+Status indicators help you see whatâs ready for public view.
+Adopters complete required fields; rehomers and shelters submit listings for review.

-What does âProfile Completeâ mean?
+What does âProfile completeâ mean?

 Can I edit my info later?